Xubuntu/wiki.xubuntu.org/Installing.md

     exists on the installer.
 -   If however, the Install Alongside isn\'t available you need to manually create a partition by resizing an existing one and then installing.
-We have a section on the \[yet to be named wiki page for sundries and notes\|page\] that works through this issue.
+We have a section on the [fine tuning page](https://wiki.xubuntu.org/qa/fine_tuning) that works through this issue.

 It's quite common nowadays for computers to have more than one operating system (Windows, Xubuntu, BSD to name a few) on its hard disk.
 In that